GoofyOzy4/xdroid-a3core-gsi/README.md

     • Play Store
     • Google App (Velvet)
     • Chrome
-    • Photos
+    • Gallery
-    • And all necessary services for stable Google services functionality
+    • And all necessary services and etc.
     ```
 - Hidden Treble settings for a cleaner **full-ROM feel**.
   To access them, use the following command in a superuser terminal (these will hide again after reboot):